yusukehama/SFMA_YHTK/README.md

-# Subsampling Factorzation Machine Annealing (SFMA)
+# Subsampling Factorization Machine Annealing (SFMA)

 This repository contains a series of files for performing computations for the algorithms described in this paper.
 It is presented to demonstrate the reproducibility of our research and share our results and insights with the broader community.
 We hope that it is useful for related works and serves as a foundation for future extensions.